Pylons/pyramid/docs/narr/views.rst

         factory="my.package.MyJinja2Renderer"/>

-   The ``factory`` attribute is a :term:`dotted Python name` that must point to an implementation of a :term:`renderer`.
+   The ``factory`` attribute is a :term:`dotted Python name` that must point to an implementation of a :term:`renderer factory`.

    The ``name`` attribute is the renderer name.